FearlessSolutions/engineering-practice-domains/README.md

-# Practice Domains
+# Engineering Practice Domains

 ## Introduction

-Welcome to the Practice Domains at Fearless!
-This repository serves as a central hub for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Practice Domain.
+Welcome to the Engineering Practice Domains at Fearless!
+This repository serves as a monorepo for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Practice Domain.
 Our mission is to enhance our Practice capabilities, foster a vibrant community of practitioners, and ultimately, deliver superior solutions to our clients.

-Check out and contribute to this repo's Github Wiki

-## Our Goals

-* Collaboration: Foster an environment where team members can collaborate on projects, share insights, and contribute to open-source initiatives.
-* Education: Provide resources and guidelines to support ongoing learning and professional development within the Practice Domain.
-* Innovation: Encourage innovative approaches and solutions through shared examples, project templates, and best practices.
-* Excellence: Strive for excellence in our projects and practices, ensuring high-quality outcomes for our clients and stakeholders.

 ## How to Get Involved

-* Participate in Discussions: Join our dedicated Slack channel and visit the Github Discussions page to contribute to the conversation.
+* Participate in Discussions: Join our dedicated Slack channel and visit the **Github** [**Discussions**](https://github.com/FearlessSolutions/engineering-practice-domains/discussions) page to contribute to the conversation.
 * Contribute to Projects: Review our CONTRIBUTING.md guide for details on how to contribute to existing projects or start new ones.
 * Share Knowledge: Add to our documentation, share lessons learned, and provide resources that can benefit the team.
 The docs we host are viewable and synced with the Github Wiki.
 * Engage in Peer Learning: Participate in or organize workshops, hackathons, and training sessions.